 Open-ended questions are great because they allow employees to provide rich information.
 But analyzing such data will be a complete nightmare if your process lacks validation parameters.
 So have a set pattern that will make it easy for the HR to infer conclusions, but don’t be afraid to revise things time and again.

-A Good Exit Interview Questionnaire Form Can Reduce Attrition
+A Good Exit Interview Questionnaire Template Can Reduce Attrition

 Automation is the bright future of every business process, including employee offboarding.
 Making your exit interview process self-running and open to change also allows you to scale up your existing HR efforts.